Nerdex/Highlander/README.md

 # Usage
 Highlander is made open source for the purpose of learning.
 The game is currently an ongoing project which I'm working on for college and in my spare time.
 I don't really expect it to go far anywhere nor am i trying to.
 I made the project to help people learn about openGL and lwjgl.
 I admit the code in this project isn't the best.
 If you want to fork it feel free, or ask me any questions on twitter @RapidTheNerd

+# Important notes
+1) This may break
+2) Depending on the Java version you're using at the time you may have to change some code around or revert.
+This project was created in Java 8
+3) Check the issues tab for known bugs.
+I'm working on fixing them but some stuff has other priorities.
+4) In no way do I take responsibility if you cannot get it working or something breaks or in the highly un-likely case your computer will melt itself.
+Anything taken from this is under your own free will.

 # FAQ (sorta)
 1) Can I use this code?
 A: Yes